 Step 3: Strain

-Strain the coffee through a fine mesh sieve.
+Strain the coffee through a fine-mesh sieve.
 Discard the grounds.
 Then, do a second strain, this time pouring the coffee through a coffee filter.
 This will remove any fine particles or grounds, yielding the smoothest possible cup.

-Step 4: Enjoy immediately or save for later
+Step 4: Enjoy or Store

 Serve the coffee over ice.
 It’s delicious black or with a dash of milk or cream.
+You can even add in a little simple syrup to sweeten the cup.

 You can store the cold brew, refrigerated, for up to two weeks.
+Keep it in a pitcher or large Mason jars.

 With its built-in filter, a French press makes cold brewing easy.
 Simply mix the coffee and water in the chamber and then, without pressing the plunger down, place in the refrigerator overnight.
 The next day, slowly press the plunger down.
 Then pour the brew through a coffee filter to remove the fine sediment.